chinamike65/hugo-tuolesi/content/book1/book1en.md

 1. Heart Sutra 10,000 times

-2. The four plus lines are as follows
+2. The four precepts are as follows

     1. Four refuges - more than 100,000 times